 Yes, that’s right, thanks to chair yoga, you can find your zen with tree pose and get an instant energy boost with Warrior 2 without standing up!

-Most chair yoga poses are standard yoga postures, modified to do while sitting on a chair.
+Most chair yoga poses are standard yoga postures modified to be done while sitting on a chair.
 In this sense, the chair serves as a prop, creating stability and taking weight off the lower body.

 Don’t put up with tight shoulders and lower back pain from long work days anymore.
 Read on to discover 14 simple chair yoga postures you can do anytime at work or home.